stefdasca/statement-translator/README.md

 For [kilonova](https://kilonova.ro), if you are solving the problem numbered $x$, you can check in the corresponding folder (each group of $100$ tasks is separated for simplicity) the statement named Processed_x.md

+## Disclaimers

-Disclaimer: Some of the statements might contain inconsistencies and/or small errors, they will be solved as I will find them.
+* Some of the statements might contain inconsistencies and/or small errors, they will be solved as I will find them.
+* The statements already in English language don't have their markdown here.
+* Some rendering is still poorly done

-Other Romanian online judges will soon come too.
+* Other Romanian online judges will soon come too as I figure out a way to process their statements